ArtiomLK/az-bicep-plan/README.md

 | /27             | 27                          | 13                                    |
 | /26             | 59                          | 29                                    |

-[To avoid any issues with subnet capacity, use a /26 with 64 addresses][4]
+[To avoid any issues with subnet capacity, use a /26 with 64 addresses][4].
+For instance:

+- snet-plan-web-vnet-integration /26
+- snet-plan-svc-vnet-integration /26

 ## Locally test Azure Bicep Modules